BestTimesToVisit.com Logo

 Grand Taxis

-These are the workhorses of inter-city travel, typically shared Mercedes sedans that ply fixed routes between towns and cities.
+These are the workhorses of inter-city travel in Morocco, typically shared Mercedes sedans or similar.
+They operate on fixed routes between cities, departing when full.
 They're a great way to cover longer distances quickly and affordably, especially if you're not on a tight schedule.

 Petit Taxis